It was long past lunch-time when I finished the story. My throat was dry with talking and Jean’s eyes had grown big and round.

 Unconsciousness is achieved by imparting a sharp acceleration to the skull bone so that it collides with the contents – the brain.
 This results in varying degrees of brain damage ranging from slight concussion to death, and there is always lasting damage, however slight.
 The blow must be quite heavy and, since men vary, a blow that will make one man merely dizzy will kill another.
 The trouble is that until you’ve administered the blow you don’t know what you’ve done.

 In 1979, the BBC made a three-part series of Running Blind, filmed in Iceland, with Stuart Wilson turning in a fine hard-bitten performance as Alan Stewart.
 This was later released on video, but the process of trimming down nearly three hours of story to fit a single two-hour VHS cassette excised so many plot elements that the final result can best be described as “intermittently baffling”.
-This is the release that’s available in a couple of versions on YouTube (with horrible colour balance and blown contrast)—this one at least has the correct 4:3 aspect ratio.
+This is the release that’s available on YouTube, albeit with horrible colour balance, blown contrast and the wrong aspect ratio.

 Just after the one-hour mark you can see how the Tungnaá cable bridge actually worked: